Independent limited assurance report on the UCB Integrated Annual Report 2018

 We have complied with the independence and other ethical requirements of the Code of Ethics for Professional Accountants issued by the International Ethics Standards Board for Accountants (IESBA), which is founded on fundamental principles of integrity, objectivity, professional competence and due care, confidentiality and professional behavior.
 Our audit firm applies International Standard on Quality Control (ISQC) n° 1 and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory requirements.

-Based on the procedures performed, as described in this Independent Limited Assurance Report, and the evidence obtained, nothing has come to our attention that causes us to believe that the selected indicators for the year 2017 marked with a Greek small letter beta (β) in UCB’s Sustainability Report 2017, and UCB’s assertion that the report meets the requirement GRI G4 – Core, is not fairly stated, in all material respects, in accordance with the Criteria.
+Based on the procedures performed, as described in this Independent Limited Assurance Report, and the evidence obtained, nothing has come to our attention that causes us to believe that the selected ESG indicators for the year 2018 marked with a Greek small letter beta (β) in UCB’s Integrated Annual Report 2018, and UCB’s assertion that the report meets the requirement GRI Standards – Core, is not fairly stated, in all material respects, in accordance with the Criteria.

 Restriction on Use and Distribution of our Report

 Our assurance report has been made in accordance with the terms of our engagement contract.
-Our report is intended solely for the use of the Company, in connection with their Sustainability Report as of and for the year ended 31 December 2017 and should not be used for any other purpose.
-We do not accept, or assume responsibility to anyone else, except to the Company for our work, for this report, or for the conclusions that we have reached.
+Our report is intended solely for the use of the Company, in connection with their Integrated Annual Report as of and for the year ended 31 December 2018 and should not be used for any other purpose.
+We do not accept, or assume responsibility to anyone else for this report or for the conclusions that we have reached.